uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

    - sshd has ssh-keygen for example
    - Not fully adopted on all distros for first boot generation
    - needs buy-in of each project to ship such tool
-- User management: Fedora has started moving away from `/etc` to `systemd-sysuser`
+- User management: Fedora has started moving away from `/etc/passwd` and `/etc/group` to `systemd-sysusers`

 - systemd project just published [syscfg proposal](https://github.com/systemd/systemd/issues/24864), see **TODO #1**
+   - Core concept is that even for configuration, one can always trace any file back to its source in a cryptographically secure way
-   - Could systemd-syscfg look at configuration-release `CFG_LEVEL=` and make sure it matches `/usr/CFG_LEVEL`, and find the right image?
+   - Could systemd-syscfg look at configuration-release `SYSCFG_LEVEL=` and make sure it matches `/usr/`'s `SYSCFG_LEVEL=`, and find the right image, or refuse a wrong one?
-   - Add window for version support, on top of `==``
+   - Add sliding window for version support, on top of `==``
-   - systemd-repart can build syscfg DDIs, should be multi-call (call as e.g. systemd-makesyscfg build config DDI)
+   - systemd-repart will be able to build syscfg DDIs, should be multi-call (call as e.g. systemd-makesyscfg build config DDI)
-- long term, systemd sysext aims to use `/etc` as immutable / service factory default stack of configuration images and `/etc/local` as user modifications.
+- long term, systemd sysext aims to use `/etc` as immutable / service factory default stack of configuration images and `/etc/local` as local user modifications.
    - distinguish between verified, secure config and binaries
    - make node state cryptographically deterministic and only deploy workloads if we can prove a node to run trusted binaries in a trusted configuration
+   - tie a specific configuration to a specific time window, which allows e.g. a secret to be unlocked only in a given week and not afterwards

-- syscfg pollback: how to do it at system level?
+- syscfg rollback: how to do it at system level?
    - At service level (`ConfigurationImages=`) it’s easier as there’s a single one that has a clear signal on reload
    - At system level problem is combinatorial explosion, could try with counters - each config image has a counter, start with highest and count down
    - Also needs rollback protection, idea: TPM2 monotonic counter establishes (sliding) range window of allowed versions